-Except for Alfred Akirov, each of the nominees currently serves as a member of our Board of Directors.
+Each of the nominees currently serves as a member of our Board of Directors.
 The directors are elected by a plurality of the votes cast by the shareholders present or represented by proxy and entitled to vote at the annual meeting.